Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 Gauntlet

-Gauntlet is an arcade masterpiece with a basic design that is simple, yet genius.
-It's a combination of a dungeon crawler with an extreme kill-em-all and this results in an unstoppable solo/multiplayer experience.
-Yep, 1-4 people can hack and slash through tons of hellish underground levels!!
+Gauntlet is an arcade masterpiece with a design that is simple yet genius.
+It's a combination of a dungeon crawler with an extreme kill-em-all, and this results in an unstoppable solo/multiplayer experience.
+Yep, 1-4 people can hack & slash through tons of hellish underground levels!
 Absolutely gaming heaven.

 We can play as one of four groovy characters: a Warrior, Elf, Wizard, and Valkyrie.
 Each has its own characteristics for strength and battling the nasties.
-I'm always the Warrior because he's bound to be the Samson of the group, and thankfully there is no Delilah.
-Each character needs to be fed, so don't do anything daft like shooting food as that seriously affects your health lol.
+I'm always the Warrior because he's bound to be the Samson of the group, and thankfully, there is no Delilah.
+Each character needs to be fed, so don't do anything daft like shooting food, as that affects your health lol.
 Come on, you know how to play this classic!

 Let's slap a pause on the reading for an animated GIF of Gauntlet...

 A timeless arcade classic.
-Simple as that really.
+Simple as that, really.

 Four heroes against millions of monsters?

-The monsters are some of the most varied I have seen which adds so much to the dungeon feel.
-We have ghosts, demons, grunts, lobbers (I hate those!) and more.
-They all have their own evil attributes and are born from something called a Generator - so destroy these first to cease the onslaught of hatred against you.
+The monsters are some of the most varied I have seen, which adds so much to the dungeon feel.
+We have ghosts, demons, grunts, lobbers (I hate those!), and more.
+They have their own evil attributes and are born from something called a Generator - so destroy those first to cease the onslaught of hatred against you.

 The object is simple - kill the monsters and escape.
-We're trapped in a 100-level creepy dungeon and everything lurking here wants to eat you.
+We're trapped in a 100-level creepy dungeon, and everything lurking here wants to eat you.
 So it's up to you (and any potential co-op players) to kill everything and find the exit in order to escape the hellish catacombs.
-Keys are littered everywhere to access to restricted areas and you shall also note the booty which is conveniently left for you, and collect it for extra points.
+Keys are littered everywhere to access restricted areas, and you shall also note the booty which is conveniently left for you, and collect it for extra points.

 Finally, Death is here.
-Yep, literally Death himself and he is almost impossible to kill so try to avoid him if possible.
+Yep, literally Death himself, and he is almost impossible to kill, so try to avoid him if possible.
 This brings me nicely to the magical potions you can discover scattered about most levels.
-By collecting these your chance of survival is greatly improved and will certainly help during an encounter with Death.
-Hint: do not assume he is a single individual making a single appearance so be wise with your potions.
+By collecting these, your chance of survival is greatly improved and will certainly help during an encounter with Death.
+Hint: do not assume he is a single individual making a single appearance, so be wise with your potions.

 Before we get to the aesthetics, let's see a beautiful image from the game...

-Whether demons or ghosts are attacking - this game is always freakishly GREAT fun!!!
+Whether demons or ghosts are attacking, this game is always freakishly GREAT fun!!!

 Aesthetics?

 Graphically, this has authentically crafted levels that look excellent.
-The monster sprites are just as good and it must count as one of the best-looking arcade conversions for the Atari ST. However, there's a price to pay for all that glam and it comes at the cost of framerate.
+The monster sprites are just as good and must count as one of the best-looking arcade conversions for the Atari ST. However, there's a price to pay for all that glam, and it comes at the cost of framerate.
 This will drop when there are dozens of monsters on-screen at once.
 Of course, faster computers like my 16MHz Mega STe (and emulators) have no such issues.

 I love the audio, from the moment we hear the Da-Da-Da-Daaa begin playing.
 I'm hooked.
-This is superb and good quality which is enhanced further with in-game sampled effects.
+This is superb and of good quality, which is enhanced further with in-game sampled effects.
 Oh, I absolutely love Gauntlet!!

-Right then, one final screenshot otherwise I'll only spoil you...
+Right then, one final screenshot, otherwise I'll only spoil you...

 Argh, they're attacking from all corners of the dungeon!!
 Heeeeeelp!!